Samuel Beckett: Early works

 Beckett's earliest works are generally considered to have been strongly influenced by the work of his friend James Joyce.
 They are erudite and seem to display the author's learning merely for its own sake, resulting in several obscure passages.
-The opening phrases of the short-story collection More Pricks than Kicks (1934) affords a representative sample of this style:
+The opening phrases of the short-story collection More Pricks than Kicks (1934) afford a representative sample of this style:

 It was morning and Belacqua was stuck in the first of the canti in the moon.
 He was so bogged that he could move neither backward nor forward.
 Blissful Beatrice was there, Dante also, and she explained the spots on the moon to him.
 She shewed him in the first place where he was at fault, then she put up her own explanation.
 She had it from God, therefore he could rely on its being accurate in every particular.

 The passage makes reference to Dante's Commedia, which can serve to confuse readers not familiar with that work.
 It also anticipates aspects of Beckett's later work: the physical inactivity of the character Belacqua; the character's immersion in his own head and thoughts; the somewhat irreverent comedy of the final sentence.

 Similar elements are present in Beckett's first published novel, Murphy (1938), which also explores the themes of insanity and chess (both of which would be recurrent elements in Beckett's later works).
 The novel's opening sentence hints at the somewhat pessimistic undertones and black humour that animate many of Beckett's works: "The sun shone, having no alternative, on the nothing new".
 Watt, written while Beckett was in hiding in Roussillon during World War II, is similar in terms of themes but less exuberant in its style.
 It explores human movement as if it were a mathematical permutation, presaging Beckett's later preoccupation—in both his novels and dramatic works—with precise movement.

 Beckett's 1930 essay Proust was strongly influenced by Schopenhauer's pessimism and laudatory descriptions of saintly asceticism.
 At this time Beckett began to write creatively in the French language.
 In the late 1930s, he wrote a number of short poems in that language and their sparseness—in contrast to the density of his English poems of roughly the same period, collected in Echo's Bones and Other Precipitates (1935)—seems to show that Beckett, albeit through the medium of another language, was in process of simplifying his style, a change also evidenced in Watt.